MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-discovery.md

 Microsoft Defender for Endpoint provides a device discovery capability that helps you find unmanaged devices connected to your corporate network without the need for extra appliances or cumbersome process changes.
 Device discovery uses onboarded endpoints, in your network to collect, probe, or scan your network to discover unmanaged devices.
 The device discovery capability allows you to discover:

-- Enterprise endpoints (workstations, servers, and mobile devices) that aren't yet onboarded to Microsoft Defender for Endpoint
+- Enterprise endpoints (workstations, servers, and mobile devices) that aren't yet onboarded to Defender for Endpoint
 - Network devices like routers and switches
 - IoT devices like printers and cameras